definability/stereo-vision/README.md

-# stereovision
+# Stereo Vision

-Implementation of algorithms for stereo vision
+Implementation of algorithms for stereo vision.